v2-kaj/v2-kaj/README.md

 Auto Licence Plate Recognition System (ALPRS) deployed on Raspberrypi that runs a Machine Learning (ML) model to recognize a licence plate on an image of a vehicle and extracts it into text using OCR.
 This was my final project in a Hardware II class.
 Specific technologies I used included: TensorFlowJs, Google Vision, Google AutoML, Node.js and Express. <br>

 - [Highway Code](https://mfive.ac)<br>
-A web application for practicing driving test exams for Malawi and SADC countries.
-In this project I used, ReactJs, Inertia and Flask.
+A web application under the Mfive Project for practicing driving test exams for Malawi and SADC countries.
+In this project I used React, Flask, MongoDB and Docker.

 - [vBet](https://youtu.be/LQJeUnLR6Hc) <br>
 A SPA for simulating virtual betting on the major betting sites like Bet365.
 This was my Harvard Capstone Project in which I leveraged ReactJs including React Router and DjangoRestFramework for frontend and backend respectively.

 - [Kubernetes Cluster]() <br>
-Setup a kubernetes cluster, for learning purposes, with three nodes (Ubuntu 20.04 LTS servers) on VMWare VSphere: a master node, two worker nodes, and deployed a simple dockerized FastAPI app on the cluster.
+Setup a kubernetes cluster, for learning purposes, with three nodes (Ubuntu 20.04 LTS servers) on VMWare vSphere: a master node, two worker nodes, and deployed a simple dockerized FastAPI app on the cluster.
 This was my final project in Operating Systems II.

 ## Contact me
 Email: madalitsomuva@gmail.com<br>